 LAST PLACES AVAILABLE!
 Please register here

-About the project: Public Play Space proposes pioneer new ideas about communal decision making through gamification to improve placemaking.
+Public Play Space proposes pioneer new ideas about communal decision making through gamification to improve placemaking.
 In easy language, how can we let big groups of people think of, and participate in, placemaking through both digital as physical games?
 To explore this new opportunity, PPS is searching all over Europe for new concepts and ideas to pave the way for the future of placemaking by organising hackathons and workshops to develop exciting new concepts.
 Now the Creative Capacity Building Workshop is coming to Breda, and you are invited to work with a multidisciplinary team on the next new concept.
 The best concepts will be showcased at the international public play space Symposium in Barcelona and have the chance to get published in the Public Play Space book (with ISBN).

 For three days you will be working with urban planners and designers, game developers and placemakers on a new concept in which games are used for participation in placemaking in Breda.
 Breda University of Applied Sciences, The Institute of Advanced Architecture Catalunya and the social innovation initiative CLAC will send expert and the municipality of Breda will present the gamification challenge to let people participate in the design of the “Singel pedestrian route”.
 During the workshop you will be assisted by a diverse team of professional game developers, experts in placemaking, urban planning and urban design.
 You will have a team of programmers to assist you and you can make use of VR equipment and other hardware on request.

 The PPS workshops are aimed at target groups of professionals coming from the fields of architecture, design, digital arts, as well as city authorities and stakeholders, interested in placemaking, empowering their professional skills in co-creation stages, and building their capacity to further attract diverse audiences by habit and by choice.
-The open workshops will be thematically linked to different aspects of the placemaking process.
+The open workshops are thematically linked to different aspects of the placemaking process.